kubesecurity/openshift-probable-vulnerabilities/deployment/README.md

 This is the template that defines an Openshift CronJob and should be used when periodic inference execution is required instead of ad-hoc.
 Adjust the schedule accordingly, the one hardcoded currently is to run the job at 12 A.M.
 (00:00) daily.

+### Configurable variables in template

+- AWS_BUCKET_NAME_MODEL - This is the bucket from which the models will be read.
+- AWS_BUCKET_NAME_INFERENCE - This is the bucket to which the inference results will be written
+- DAYS - The number of days for which the job has to be run

 ## Deployment on a cluster with only CPU nodes